 A: Focus on one or two days.
 Although 12 days feels very short to begin with, it is actually a really long window for donors to donate.
 Try to have two big push days—one a few days into the campaign and one towards the end.
 Create excitement and urgency around these days so your donors have a specific time they know they need to donate.
 You could even give them a time to donate on matching days to make it even more specific.
 No matter what, some donors will be late, but making them feel like they are part of a special day for the organization is an important component.

 A: Asking for money can be awkward.
 Your friends and your family will want to help, but do not make them feel pressured to donate.
 Offer multiple ways they can support, even if it’s just by spreading the word.
 If they do not donate, or do not offer the help that you expected, don’t worry!
 It doesn’t mean they love you any less—people have stuff going on.
 Do not hold grudges—it’s just a campaign!

 A: After your supporters give, make them feel like they are part of the team.
 Sending thank you cards on GlobalGiving is an easy way to quickly thank donors.
 To add a special touch, send a personal email or note to anyone that donated from your contact list.

-Ready to take your nonprofit’s fundraising to the next level?
+Take your nonprofit’s fundraising to the next level.
 Apply now to be part of the next Accelerator.Featured Banner Photo: A portrait of a Creamos participant by Creamos

 Find exactly what you're looking for in our Learn Library by searching for specific words or phrases related to the content you need.